bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Frameworks---Libraries.md

 > <a href="https://github.com/carlosrocha/react-data-components" class="markup--anchor markup--pullquote-anchor">react-data-components</a> — React components for sorting, filtering and pagination of data.

-> <a href="https://github.com/AllenFang/react-bootstrap-table" class="markup--anchor markup--pullquote-anchor">react-bootstrap-table</a> — It' s a react table for bootstrap.
+> <a href="https://github.com/AllenFang/react-bootstrap-table" class="markup--anchor markup--pullquote-anchor">react-bootstrap-table</a> — It’ s a react table for bootstrap.

 > <a href="https://github.com/adazzle/react-data-grid" class="markup--anchor markup--pullquote-anchor">react-data-grid</a> — Excel-like grid component built with React, with editors, keyboard navigation, copy & paste, and the like.